Is It Right to Include HRA in ESI Deductions? Seeking Clarity on Employee Coverage Rules

 oahamid

-If money is paid directly to employees under the label "HRA", this will be treated as wage, and a contribution has to be paid.
-But if you provide a free house or hired house and the company pays the rent directly to the landlord, no contribution is required for this, though for income tax purposes, this will have to be considered.
-Simply stated, what is provided in kind is not wage, and what is provided in cash is wage.
+If money is paid directly to employees under the label "HRA," this will be treated as a wage, and a contribution has to be paid.
+However, if you provide a free house or hired house and the company pays the rent directly to the landlord, no contribution is required for this.
+Though for income tax purposes, this will have to be considered.
+Simply stated, what is provided in kind is not a wage, and what is provided in cash is a wage.

-Any cash payment regularly under the head Food allowance is wage, but free food, or occasional reimbursement of actual food expenses for additional or overtime work or while on tour, etc., is not wage.
+Any cash payment regularly under the head food allowance is a wage, but free food, or occasional reimbursement of actual food expenses for additional or overtime work or while on tour, etc., is not a wage.

 O. Abdul Hameed